agsdot/agsdotCom/README.md

 A repository for project files for the asgdot.com domain .

-License Apache v2
+License BSD